bdwolfe/istanbul/README.md

   API is now available](https://istanbul.js.org/) and is being actively developed in the new [istanbuljs organization](https://github.com/istanbuljs).

+**NOTE** This fork is to fix a bug in object-utils.js, computeSimpleTotals, which was reporting 100% statement and line coverage.
+This is used with istanbul-middleware to collect coverage statistics on client-side code.

 **New** `v0.4.0` now has beautiful HTML reports.
 Props to Tom MacWright @tmcw for a fantastic job!

 * [Features and use cases](#features)